 Subscription models ensure you’re continuously running the most updated version of the software possible.
-With a subscription-based software such as Microsoft 365 for Business, the newest security measures are features are automatically updated as soon as they’re rolled out—minus the need to be aware that a new version exists, download it, and manually install it on your devices.
+With a subscription-based software such as Microsoft 365 for Business, the newest security measures are features are automatically updated as soon as they’re rolled out.
+This means you don't have to even be aware that a new version exists to get it!
+Plus, there's no need to take the time to download a new version and manually install it on your devices.

 One of the best examples of why this newer subscription-based software model is better than the old way of purchasing software is the massive difference between purchasing software one time, such as Office 2017, and having an Office 365 subscription.
 They share the name "Office," so it may sound like you are just paying for Office tools such as Word and PowerPoint over time instead of all at once.
 While you do have access to the whole Office Suite under a subscription-based model, you get so much more with it, too.